Emergency Mental Health Resources

 Non-Emergent Support

-If the person in need of help is not at risk of experiencing or causing any kind immediate physical harm, either to themselves or those around them, they have several options.
+If the person in need of help is not at risk of causing any kind of immediate physical harm, either to themselves or those around them, they are encouraged to explore their options for nearby mental health counselors or online therapy providers.